kercre123/wire-prod-pod/README.md

 - Desktop with Ryzen 5 3600, 16 GB RAM with Ubuntu 22.04
 - Laptop with mobile i7
 - Desktop with Xeon X5650
-- Android Devices
-	- Pixel 4, Note 4, Razer Phone, Oculus Quest 2, OnePlus 7 Pro, Moto G6, Pixel 2
-	- [Termux](https://github.com/termux/termux-app) proot-distro: Use Ubuntu, make sure to use a port above 1024 and not the default 443.
-	- Linux Deploy: Works stock, just make sure to choose the arch that matches your device in settings.
-Also use a bigger image size, at least 3 GB.

 General notes: